A couple of guys in the shop today were telling us Virginia Beach is a horrible place to ride.

 Today when I listened to our visitors and remembered things I've read about many dangerous riding venues, mostly in the south, I wondered if we could institute our own version of the Freedom Riders.
 Send activists into areas that need their consciousness raised about cycling.
 Don't go all Critical Mass on them, but put a large number of cyclists into their traffic mix right away, to jump start the interactions of motorist and cyclist on a more even footing.

 Obviously our civil rights position is not as dire as that of African Americans in the 1950s and '60s.
 But the motorist bigots do injure and kill cyclists and engage in hate speech against us.
 We are viewed monolithically as bike riders, lumped into one pool of disparaged sub-humanity because of our bikes.
 Cycling freedom riders could expect to meet violence.
 The confrontations would bring the dialogue about cyclists' rights to the forefront of the media.

 It would be vitally important for the front-line riders of this campaign to behave with the utmost scruples.
 It can't be just a handful of local kooks who can be taken out separately.
 It has to be a campaign of organized activity.
 It has to be in significant numbers.

 This is not civil disobedience.
 Apparently, in some parts of the so-called Land of the Free, the playground bullies have successfully scared the pencil-necked cyclist geeks into giving up their lunch money and cowering in the audio-visual room during recess.
-What they're doing is not legal.
-What cyclists' want to do is.
+What cyclists want to do is legal.
+What the bullies are doing is not.
 We just want to use our bikes.
 Our right slows down their privilege from time to time.
 That makes us fair game in their eyes.